Who Plays Armistice, the 'Westworld' Badass With a Snake Tattoo?

-This post contains spoilers through the fourth episode of Westworld, "Dissonance Theory."
-Head to our Westworld show hub for more reviews, theories, and deep dives.
+This post contains spoilers through the second season of Westworld.
+Head to our show hub for more reviews, theories, and deep dives.

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.